Frequently Asked Questions (FAQs)

 Can I buy your work?

-Please contact me if you are interested in a framed or unframed print.
+Please contact me if you are interested in a framed print.
+My work is for sale via my online SHOP and prices are shown for unframed work.
 Prices start from £20 for a small unframed print.

 What does a ‘reduction linocut / woodcut’ mean?